State President of South Africa

-The State President of the Republic of South Africa (Staatspresident van Republiek van Suid-Afrika) was the head of state of South Africa from 1961 to 1994.
-The office was established when the country became a republic on 31 May 1961, albeit, outside the Commonwealth of Nations, and Queen Elizabeth II ceased to be Queen of South Africa.
+The state president of the Republic of South Africa (Staatspresident van Republiek van Suid-Afrika) was the head of state of South Africa from 1961 to 1994.
+The office was established when the country became a republic on 31 May 1961, outside the Commonwealth of Nations, and Queen Elizabeth II ceased to be Queen of South Africa.
 The position of Governor-General of South Africa was accordingly abolished.
 From 1961 to 1984, the post was largely ceremonial.
 After constitutional reforms enacted in 1983 and taking effect in 1984, the State President became an executive post, and its holder was both head of state and head of government.

-The State President was appointed by both Houses of the Parliament of South Africa (Senate of South Africa and the House of Assembly of South Africa) in the form of an electoral college.
+The State President was appointed by both Houses of the Parliament of South Africa (Senate of South Africa and the House of Assembly of South Africa) meeting jointly in the form of an electoral college for this purpose.

 The office was abolished in 1994, with the end of Apartheid and the transition to democratic majority rule.
 Since then, the head of state and head of government is known simply as the President of South Africa.

+Prior to 1981, the President of the Senate of South Africa had a dormant commission to act as State President whenever the State Presidency was vacant.
+This was often the case from 1967 to 1979.

 Ceremonial post

 Republicanism had long been a plank in the platform of the ruling National Party.
 However, it was not until 1960, 12 years after it took power, that it was able to hold a referendum on the issue.
-A narrow majority—52 percent— of the minority white electorate voted in favour of abolishing the monarchy and declaring South Africa a republic.
+A narrow majority — 52 percent — of the minority white electorate voted in favour of abolishing the monarchy and declaring South Africa a republic.

 The Republic of South Africa was proclaimed on 31 May 1961.
 Charles Robberts Swart, the last Governor-General, was sworn in as the first State President.
 The title 'State President' was originally used for the head of state of the Boer Republics, and like them, the holder of the office wore a sash with the Republic's coat of arms.
 He was elected to a seven-year term by the Parliament of South Africa, and was not eligible for re-election.

-The National Party decided against having an executive presidency, instead adopting a minimalist approach as a conciliatory gesture to English-speaking whites who were opposed to a republic.
-As such, the State President performed mostly ceremonial duties, and was bound by convention to act on the advice of the Prime Minister and the cabinet.
+The National Party decided against having an executive presidency, instead adopting a minimalist approach as a conciliatory gesture to those in the English-speaking community who were opposed to a republic.
+As such, like the Governor-General of South Africa, the State President performed mostly ceremonial duties, and was bound by convention to act on the advice of the Prime Minister and the cabinet.

 In practice, the post of State President was a sinecure for retired National Party ministers, as the Governor-General's post had been since 1948.
 Consequently, all State Presidents from 1961 to 1984 were white, Afrikaner, male, and over 60.